dpalominop/ULMFit/README.md

-# ULMFit ES
+# ULMFit-T ES
-This repository contains implementations of [ULMFit](https://arxiv.org/abs/1801.06146) by Jeremy Howard and Sebastian Ruder applied to NLP tasks for the Spanish Language.
+This repository contains implementations of [ULMFit-T] based in the work of Jeremy Howard and Sebastian Ruder (https://arxiv.org/abs/1801.06146) applied to NLP tasks for the Spanish Language.

 ## Setup